vladc/vat-api/readme.md

-dwelly.me offers a lightweight API to retrieve EU VAT rates based on IP addresses Go on www.dwelly.me for more info
+Currently in dev mode.
+This program will provide a lightweight API to validated EU VAT rates.
+Built with the help if jsonvat.com and ip-api.com!